Anunth-R/Fast-Robots/lab1.md

 [task_5](https://youtu.be/IyVRt3Y_dtY)

 ## Discussion
 In this lab, I learned the basics of working with Arduino and the Artimis Nano board.
-This lab also help verify that my board is functioning correctly so that i can proceed with running more complex tasks on the Artimis in future labs.
+This lab also help verify that my board is functioning correctly.

 # Lab 1B